Category: Trip-planning

 Do I need a passport to fish in Baja?

 Yes.
 A valid US passport (or passport card) is required to re-enter the United States from Mexico.
-Make sure your passport is valid for at least six months beyond your travel dates.
+Make sure yours is valid for at least six months beyond your travel dates.

 Is Baja safe for fishing trips?

-Popular fishing destinations in Baja — Ensenada, Loreto, La Paz, Los Cabos — are considered safe for tourists and are visited by hundreds of thousands of Americans each year.
-Stick to established tourist areas, use reputable charter services, and check the US State Department’s travel advisories before your trip.
+Popular destinations — Ensenada, Loreto, La Paz, Los Cabos — are considered safe for tourists and visited by hundreds of thousands of Americans annually.
+Stick to established areas, use reputable charter services, and check the US State Department’s travel advisories before your trip.

 Can I bring my catch back to the US?

 Yes, within limits.
-US Customs allows you to bring back 30 pounds of fish per person plus one whole fish.
-Fish must be in a clearly identifiable form (not fileted beyond recognition).
-Declare all fish at customs — it’s straightforward and agents are familiar with the process.
+US Customs allows 30 pounds of fish per person plus one whole fish.
+Fish must be in a clearly identifiable form (not filleted beyond recognition).
+Declare all fish at customs — straightforward process and agents are familiar with it.

 Do charter boats provide tackle?